 Over 90% of graduates are employed within 6 months after graduation.
 The image below give a broad idea of the different sectors RSM alumni tend to end up after their studies:

 A quarter of IBA graduates take a gap year after their studies to travel or to gain more experience through internships, exchanges, board years, or other personal projects.

 Tuition & Scholarships

-The 2022-2023 tuition fee for the BSc in International Business Administration programme is approximately € 10,600.
+The 2024/2025 tuition fee for the BSc in International Business Administration programme is approximately € 11,600.
 The Dutch government contributes towards this cost for students who hold nationality from a country belonging to the European Economic Area (EEA).
-These students therefore pay only the statutory fee of € 2,209 per year.
+These students therefore pay only the statutory fee of € 2,530 per year for 2024/2025.